Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Evaluation

 \subsection{Implementation}

-We implement the hierarchical model in PyTorch.
-We use separate MLPs for each feature group with hidden dimension $h = 32$ and a shared projection to $e = 64$ dimensions.
-We apply three rounds of message passing in the Fault Propagation Graph with the group-level adjacency matrix.
+We implement DEFault++ in PyTorch~\citep{paszke2019pytorch}.
+Each feature group is encoded by a separate MLP with hidden dimension $h = 32$, the shared projection maps the concatenated group embeddings to $e = 64$ dimensions, and DEFault++ applies three rounds of FPG message passing over the group-level adjacency matrix.
 Training uses Adam~\citep{kingma2015adam} with learning rate $10^{-3}$, weight decay $10^{-4}$, and batch size 256.
 We train for up to 150 epochs with early stopping on the validation split.
-The loss weights are $\alpha = 1.0$, $\lambda = 1.0$, $\beta = 0.5$, and $\gamma = 0.3$, with temperature $\tau = 0.1$.
-We address fault-category and root-cause imbalance through inverse-frequency weighting in the corresponding classification losses and select a fixed set of random seeds for reproducibility. \cref{app:defaultpp-parameters} (\cref{tab:defaultpp-hyperparameters}) gives the full hyperparameter configuration.
-The replication package~\citep{defaultpp_repo} contains the implementation, hyperparameter files, and trained models.
+We set the contrastive temperature to $\tau = 0.1$ and tune the loss weights by grid search.
+We address fault-category and root-cause imbalance using inverse-frequency weighting in the corresponding classification losses.
+We use a fixed set of random seeds for reproducibility.
+The replication package contains the implementation, hyperparameter lists, and trained models~\citep{defaultpp_repo}.
+By approximately epoch 100, fault-detection F1 on the validation split shows little further improvement, while fault-categorization F1 continues to improve modestly until early stopping.

-Training loss converges by ${\sim}$epoch 100, at which point validation Detection F1 and Category F1 also stabilize (\cref{fig:defaultpp_training_encoder,fig:defaultpp_training_decoder}).
-Training with early stopping at 150 epochs is sufficient for the three-level hierarchy.